A City on a Hill (Part Two)

 Is God a False Minister?

-Summary: John Ritenbaugh exposes the deplorable contraditions in the arguments of those who advocate doctrinal change.
-By their reasoning, they portray God as 'a confused and false minister who lacks the power to instruct his chosen leaders to 'get it right."
+Summary: John Ritenbaugh exposes the deplorable contradictions in the arguments of those who advocate doctrinal change.
+By their reasoning, they portray God as a confused and false minister who lacks the power to instruct his chosen leaders to "get it right."
 But that is not the way the Bible portrays Him!

 Is Mary Worthy of Worship?

 Summary: The Catholic Church places great importance on Mary—to the point that many Catholics, both lay and clergy, are pushing for Mary to be recognized as "Co-Redemptrix"!
 David Grabbe points out that the Bible makes no such claims for her.
 She may be "blessed among women," but she is in no way to be deified!

 Summary: Last time, we explored Psalm 15:1, which is comprised of the two questions King David asks to open the psalm: “LORD, who may abide in Your tabernacle?
 Who may dwell in Your holy hill?”
 Though ...

 Summary: As God’s instruction manual for His people, the Bible contains the answers and guidance Christians need in times of trouble.
 Scripture reflects His mind more than any other resource on earth ...

 Summary: John Ritenbaugh discusses how Christ's redemption of us obligates us to obey and serve Him.
 We show our gratitude for this priceless gift by doing good in acts of love and service to others.